pytorch/torchchat/docs/ADVANCED-USERS.md

 ```

 When we export models with AOT Inductor for servers and desktops, and
-Executorch for mobile and edge devices, we will save them in the
+ExecuTorch for mobile and edge devices, we will save them in the
 specified directory (`${MODEL_OUT}` in our example below) as a DSO
 under the name `${MODEL_NAME}.so` (for AOTI-generated dynamic
-libraries), or as Executorch model under the name `${MODEL_NAME}.pte`
+libraries), or as ExecuTorch model under the name `${MODEL_NAME}.pte`
 (for Executorch-generated mobile/edge models).

 We use `[ optional input ]` to indicate optional inputs, and `[ choice